 Living in a tropical country, snow world is like a fantasy world, since we never see and experience the real snow.
 But with today's technology and lots of creativity, there is a place in the land of Sunda where we can play in the snow!

 Recently, Trans group launched a TransPark Juanda complex in Bekasi, a shopping, apartment and office tower in one area.
-Today the shop building is already operated, where we can find various restaurants in the ground floor, shopping from groceries to furnitures in the next two floors and a snow world in the top floor.
+Today the shop building is already operated, where you can find various restaurants in the ground floor, shopping from groceries to furnitures in the next two floors and a snow world in the top floor.

 Addressed at Juanda street, Bekasi (the GPS coordinates are 6°15'00.0"S 107°01'02.0"E or -6.250000, 107.017227), the snow world occupies the top floor of TransMart Juanda Bekasi.
 This floor is divided into two areas: smaller area for game arcade and the larger area for the snow world.

 Each ticket of the Trans Snow World is valid for 2 hours.
-We will get a device that looks like a wrist watch, but it will only shows some colors: blue, green, yellow and red, instead of the clock hand.
+You will get a device that looks like a wrist watch, but it will only shows some colors: blue, green, yellow and red, instead of the clock hand.
 These colors represent how much time left for you to play.
 At the very latest you should return it when it turns red.
 Otherwise you will get extra charges.

 So, you'd better use the allocated time wisely.
 First thing first, get your foot measured and ask for the right size of the boots at the counter.
 Here you will receive a pair of rubber boots, a pair of socks, and the wrist device.